-Our innovative padding designs significantly enhance impact protection and comfort
+Our innovative padding designs significantly enhance impact protection and comfort.

 Hard Head Veterans developed these pads in partnership with the 3D printing company Carbon®, using their proprietary Carbon Digital Light Synthesis™ process.
 Carbon DLS™ is a breakthrough resin-based 3D printing process that uses digital light projection, oxygen-permeable optics, and engineering-grade materials to produce polymeric parts with exceptional mechanical properties.